edinel/recipes/_recipes/StuffedAcornSquash.md

 directions:
 - Adjust oven rack to middle position and preheat oven to 375°F (190°C).
-- Clean squash, removing the point at the bottom to use as a lid and removing all seeds and fobers.
+- Clean squash, removing the point at the bottom to use as a lid and removing all seeds and fibers.
 - Place squash on a rimmed baking sheet, season lightly with salt and pepper, and drizzle each squash with 1/2 teaspoon olive oil.
 Bake for 45 minutes, then remove from oven.
 - In the meantime, prepare the stuffing: heat 2 tablespoons olive oil in a large cast iron skillet over medium heat until shimmering.
 Add onion, garlic and thyme and cook, stirring occasionally, until onion sweats but does not brown, about 4 minutes.
 - Add cooked white rice and cooked wild rice to the skillet and stir to combine.